schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Pharaoh

-A spanking attendant serves a attractiveness at a tearoom.
+A spanking attendant serves an attractiveness at a tearoom.

 ## Manga